 The sales cycle for our ICs can be as long as 12 months or more.
 An additional three to six months or more are usually required before a customer ships a significant volume of devices that incorporate our ICs.
 Due to this lengthy sales cycle, we typically experience a significant delay between incurring research and development and selling, general and administrative expenses, and the corresponding sales.
 Consequently, if sales in any quarter do not occur when expected, expenses and inventory levels could be disproportionately high, and our operating results for that quarter and, potentially, future quarters would be adversely affected.
-Moreover, the amount of time between initial research and development and commercialization of a product, if ever, can be substantially longer than the sales cycle for the product.
+Moreover, the amount of time between initial research and development and selling under the sales cycle for the product.
 Accordingly, if we incur substantial research and development costs without developing a commercially successful product, our operating results, as well as our growth prospects, could be adversely affected.